top of page

 WELCOME!

 I am an Assistant Professor of Political Science at New York University Abu Dhabi.
 Previously, I was a postdoc fellow at the University of Zurich.
-I earned my Ph.D. in Political Science at the University of Wisconsin - Madison in 2021 with the Best IR Dissertation Award from the University.
+I earned my Ph.D. in Political Science at the University of Wisconsin - Madison in 2021 with the Best International Relations Dissertation Award from the University.

 Beyond the book project, I work on topics including international financial and monetary relations, international institutions, and public opinion.
-My works are published or forthcoming at Comparative Political Studies, International Studies Quarterly, Review of International Organizations, and Review of International Political Economy among others.
+My works are published at Comparative Political Studies, International Studies Quarterly, Review of International Organizations, and Review of International Political Economy among others.

 I was born and raised in Seoul, South Korea.
-While I am based in Abu Dhabi most of the time, I frequently travel to the US and Europe.
+While I am based in Abu Dhabi most of the time, I frequently travel to the U.S. and Europe.
 During the summer, I spend time in Seoul.